turingschool/curriculum/source/projects/idea_box.markdown

 end
 ```

+#### A Lingering Issue

 We're left with something odd.
 Our `idea.rb` file still has some database
 specific stuff in it, in the `save` method, and in the Sinatra app, all of the
 endpoints are talking to the IdeaStore, except the `POST /` endpoint.

-By moving the database-related things into a separate class, we can see that
+By moving the database-related operations into a separate class, we can see that
 we didn't have a very consistent approach to how we're dealing with the
 database.